EdDataScienceEES/challenge3-rebeccah2202/process/feedback.md

 # PARTCIPATION
 ### This file is a summary of the feedback I received, the feedback I implemented and the feedback I gave.
 All feedback can also be found in the issues of the challenge repositories.
+This is also for me to kee track of which feedback I have already impemented and what I still need to change.

 **Feedback Pippa gave me**
 Read.me: